You’re just starting out as a physician, and the idea of having your own private practice seems enticing.

 The Drawbacks Of Joining An Already Operating Practice

-But a group practice also has its down side.
+But group practice also has its down side.

-Finding common ground with fellow practitioners can be a challenge, especially when dealing with a larger group of conflicting personalities.
+You might struggle to find common ground with fellow practitioners, especially when dealing with a larger group of conflicting personalities.

-While you may save on startup fees, you might find yourself having to shell out for expenses that you do not agree to.
+While you may save on startup fees, you might find yourself having to shell out for expenses that you don’t agree to.

 What’s more, you might not even have a say in the decisions that led to those expenses.

-When you join an existing clinic as an employee rather than a partner, which is usually the case, the clinic owners and/or board of directors will be calling all the shots.
+When you join an existing clinic as an employee rather than a partner, which is usually the case, the clinic owners and board of directors will be calling all the shots.

 How Symbiosis Eliminates The Drawbacks Of Starting Your Own Practice